 Challenge 3: Paper-thin margins

 According to IATA3, net profitability for the European airline industry currently sits at around 3.7% (North America fares better at 7.2%), this presents a significant risk of one or two major events wiping out any value that exists within the business.
-With FM margins resolutely single-digit, the need to avoid unnecessary costs wherever possible is coupled with a requirement to drive efficiency in every activity.
+With Facilities Management margins resolutely single-digit, the need to avoid unnecessary costs wherever possible is coupled with a requirement to drive efficiency in every activity.

 Challenge 4: Complexity of operation

 Aviation done well is like a beautiful ballet – every individual working together to deliver something that looks effortless despite the number of variables and moving parts.
-From an FM perspective this is well represented in aircraft turnaround which allows just twenty-two minutes from start to completion.
+From a Facilities Management perspective this is well represented in aircraft turnaround which allows just twenty-two minutes from start to completion.
 From disembarking the passengers in the right order to cleaning every tray table and making way for Gate Gourmet to replenish stock, it only takes one person to arrive late or one wheelchair to be in the wrong place to throw the whole thing into disarray.

 It’s not, as some people have suggested, IoT.
 There’s little point in sticking a sensor on a wheelchair if there’s no-one available to move it.
 The key factor remains that you need the right people in the right place to act upon information received.
-Using Servicetrac enables FM companies that specialise in the aviation space to keep the whole ballet moving.
+Using Servicetrac enables Facilities Management companies that specialise in the aviation space to keep the whole ballet moving.

 With the fine for leaving an aircraft sat on the tarmac running into multiple hundreds of pounds per minute, Servicetrac from Innovise helps facilities management firms to deliver a quality service whilst demonstrating the true value of their workforce.